Oscar Oiwa: Life in New York and globalization (2002–present)

 After obtaining a grant in 2001 provided by the Asian Cultural Council and the John Guggenheim Memorial Foundation, Oiwa planned to move to New York City that year, however with the occurrence of 9/11 and America going to war soon after, he delayed plans until 2002.

 Moving to New York City was a chance for him to rethink the work he had done in Japan and relationships with people.
 He re-established his studio in Williamsburg, Brooklyn, and after initially applying to competitions without results, with greater intensity against competition, he focused his energies into the production of his art and in conjunction with meeting people over time, his efforts over time finally reaped their benefits.
 He now has works displayed globally, across South America and Asia but also beyond, and continues to work in his studio in New York City.

 Themes and style

-Oiwa's works often derive from observations of reality occurring around him.
-This can be meant in the literal sense, how he often paints the urban landscape of the cities he has lived in and has visited in his works, but he mixes his own perspectives and imagination into his depictions of the urban world, focusing on what is overlooked.
-There is often a perspective from above, with Oiwa often choosing to depict his idea in large paintings that employ a bird's eye view, or drawing method, from his foundation in architecture and characteristic and many of his works, but also to focus on what is overlooked.
+Oiwa's works often derive from observations of the reality occurring around him.
+This can be meant in the literal sense as he often paints the urban landscape of the cities he has lived in and has visited, but he mixes his own perspectives and imagination into his depictions of the urban world, focusing on what is overlooked.
+There is often a perspective from above, with Oiwa choosing large-scale works that employ a bird's eye view, or make use of a characteristic drawing method derived from his foundation in architecture.